 Digital Spying in Washington State

-Washington State laws, and federal law address a range of spying and eavesdropping activities.
+Washington State laws and federal laws address a range of spying and eavesdropping activities.
 You should proceed with caution before setting up surveillance on your ex.
-It’s likewise advisable, if you’re going through a divorce, that you do not communicate or share anything in a digital format that you wouldn’t want presented in court.
+It’s likewise advisable if you’re going through a divorce that you do not communicate or share anything in a digital format that you wouldn’t want to be presented in court.

 Moreover, the laws in this area are not clearly understood, and are evolving with technology.
 States have differing standards regarding what is a disallowed invasion of privacy.
 For example, Washington requires that both parties to a conversation agree to be recorded, while some states require only one party.